 Catholic Charities is a leader in providing culturally and linguistically competent behavioral health services to adults, children, adolescents, and families across our region.
 If you or someone you know would benefit from talking to someone, please reach out today.

 To continue serving our community during the COVID-19 crisis, we have expanded our capacity for telehealth and appointments by phone.
-Behavioral health clinics are closed for in-person appointments, but we can still be reached here:

 - Hartford (860) 527-1124